docQodly/docs/docs/api/$queryplan.md

 | `Purchaser`   | Object | Example attribute, e.g., details about the purchaser, using deferred loading.     |

+## Combining with Other Parameters

+The `$queryplan` parameter can be combined with other parameters to gain insights into how queries are executed, which can help in optimizing performance:

+- **$filter**: Apply filters to the dataset to see how they affect the query plan.

+- **$orderby**: Observe how sorting impacts the execution plan.

+- **$top/$limit** and **$skip**: Check the effect of limiting and skipping records on the query execution.

+- **$expand**: Include related data and see how joining related tables or collections influences the query plan.

+- **$attributes**: Specify which attributes are included in the query and understand their impact on the query performance.

+- **$method**: Combine with various method operations to analyze their execution plans.

+- **$compute**: Evaluate the impact of computations on the query execution.

+- **$entityset**: Analyze the query plan for operations involving entity sets.

+- **$savedfilter**: Save and reuse filters to analyze their impact on the query plan.

+- **$savedorderby**: Save and reuse sorting criteria to analyze their impact on the query plan.

 ## Sample Usage in Postman